Advanced Microsoft Teams Confluence Connector for Confluence Cloud main guide for Confluence Cloud administrators.

 Incoming Webhook integration is still available, but the functionality is limited because it is a one-way integration from Confluence to Microsoft Teams.

-If something is missing please let us know via our Service Desk.
+If something is missing, please let us know via our Support Center.

 You can watch a short video below with the setup process and functionality demo.

 Microsoft Teams Confluence Connector Bot functionality

 Search Confluence blog posts and pages from Message Input Box.

 Use the search and insert rich cards into the chat to provide more context.

 Enrich Confluence link information to provide more context.

 Navigate to the App store inside a Microsoft Teams client and search for “Confluence“ or “Confluence Connector“.